Generate modern Python clients from OpenAPI

 This project is still in development and does not support all OpenAPI features

-I recommend you install with pipx so you don't conflict with any other packages
+I recommend you install with pipx so you don't conflict with any other packages you might have:

-pipx install openapi-python-client.
+pipx install openapi-python-client --include-deps.

-You can install with normal pip if you want to though:
+You can also install with normal pip:

 pip install openapi-python-client